 Molecular Breast Imaging (MBI)

-The Molecular Breast Imaging (MBI) device is offered at DMC's Huron Valley-Sinai Hospital is the Discovery* NM 750b from GE Healthcare, and was created with the purpose of detecting abnormalities in breast tissue that might otherwise go unnoticed with traditional mammography.
+The Molecular Breast Imaging (MBI) device, offered at DMC's Huron Valley-Sinai Hospital, was created with the purpose of detecting abnormalities in breast tissue that might otherwise go unnoticed with traditional mammography.

 Mammograms vs. Molecular Breast Imaging